New trigger filters¶

 - cesql: "source LIKE '%commerce%' AND type IN ('order.created', 'order.updated', 'order.canceled')"

-field will continue to be supported.
-However, if you enable this feature and an object includes both filter
+The current filter field will continue to be supported.
+However, if you enable this feature and an object includes both filter and filters, the new filters field overrides the filter field.
+This allows you to try the new filters field without compromising existing filters, and you can introduce it to existing Trigger objects gradually.

 apiVersion: eventing.knative.dev/v1